sede-open/ai4students2025-usa/README.md

 ## Run the project

-* Open the folder where the code was cloned
+* Open the folder where the code was cloned.
 * Uncomment these lines in the Notebook and run to install the required libraries.

     `# %pip install -U pyautogen`